sepehrn0107/GymTracker/README.md

 ### .env

 This project utilizes dotenv in order to manage secrets to avoid hard coding. for backend, the .env file should be in backend folder with these variables.
-Note: SMTP not yet implemented
+Note: SMTP is currently implemented with personal email

     MONGO_DB_URI="mongodb+srv://dbAdmin:<PASSWORD>@gymtracker.5bhmp.mongodb.net/"
     NODE_ENV=development